 Then, there was the race in 1991.
-The race ran long, cutting coverage short, but there was no denying a finish that left fans breathless: a young and hungry Ernie Irvan charging to the front in the last 20 laps, with Dale Earnhardt, Davey Allison, and Kyle Petty desperately trying to track him down.
-As the three battled amongst themselves, they made contact, sending Allison’s car to Lake Lloyd, Petty into a tailspin and Earnhardt out of Victory Lane – again.
-Irvan went on to win the race under caution, an ending so dramatic I knew then at ten this event would be part of my yearly calendar for the rest of the time I walked the earth.
+The race ran long, cutting coverage short, but there was no denying a finish that left fans breathless: a young and hungry Ernie Irvan charging to the front in the last 20 laps with Davey Allison, Earnhardt and Kyle Petty desperately trying to track him down.
+As the three battled amongst themselves, they made contact, sending Allison’s car to Lake Lloyd, Petty into a tailspin and Earnhardt out of victory lane – again.
+Irvan went on to win the race under caution, an ending so dramatic I knew then at 10 this event would be part of my yearly calendar for the rest of the time I walked the earth.

-There are other finishes that remain etched in my mind – Dale Jarrett holding off Earnhardt for his first win in ’93, Irvan and Earnhardt spinning out while Jeff Gordon won his first 500 in ’97, and Earnhardt himself finally cashing in on the Winners’ Circle in 1998.
-Each one provided the type of ending that would not only get established fans standing up and cheering in their own living rooms but create the type of atmosphere that had millions more realizing they were hooked on NASCAR, all over the course of just 500 miles.
+There are other finishes that remain etched in my mind – Dale Jarrett holding off Earnhardt for his first win in ’93, Irvan and Earnhardt spinning out while Jeff Gordon won his first 500 in ’97, and Earnhardt himself finally visiting the winners’ circle in 1998.
+Each one provided the type of ending that would not only get established fans standing up and cheering in their own living rooms, but create the type of atmosphere that had millions more realizing they were hooked on NASCAR, all over the course of just 500 miles.

 In fact, you have to go all the way back to 2002 to find a 500 that’s truly etched in most people’s minds as memorable at the finish, with Ward Burton coming through a winner after Sterling Marlin made the bizarre move of touching his car during a red flag to fix some damage.